What is environmental monitoring in pharmaceutical industry

 – Pre-filtration/pre-sterilization bioburden

-You can use techniques such as Hazard Analysis and Critical Control Point (HACCP) in order to focus a monitoring plan on where the product is at greatest risk of contamination.
+You can use techniques such as Hazard Analysis and Critical Control Point (HACCP) to focus a monitoring plan on the areas where the product is at greatest risk of contamination.

 Product characteristics: